Yasmeen327/Restaurant-Bigdata-Pipeline/README.md

 - Orchestrates daily runs with **Apache Airflow**
 - Delivers **4 interactive Power BI pages** with profit modeling, what-if simulation, and customer retention analysis

-> 💡 **My instructor loves Databricks.
-So I built the entire pipeline there – from raw ingestion to star schema.**

 ---